home-assistant/home-assistant.io/source/_components/binary_sensor.lupusec.markdown

 footer: true
 logo: lupusec.jpg
 ha_category: Binary Sensor
-ha_release: 0.81
+ha_release: 0.83
-ha_iot_class: "Local Push"
+ha_iot_class: "Local Polling"
 ---

 The `LUPUS-Electronics` security control panel platform allows you to control your [Lupusec](https://www.lupus-electronics.de) devices.

 This component will add `door contacts` and `window contacts` to your home-assistant setup

-For the switches to work you have to setup your [Lupusec component](/components/lupusec/).
+For the sensors to work you have to setup your [Lupusec component](/components/lupusec/).